 With the support of the National Science Foundation’s Alliances for Graduate Education and the Professoriate (AGEP) program the Research University Alliance (RUA) officially launched in October 2020.
-The RUA is made up of a nine-university partnership that includes UC Berkeley, Caltech, Georgia Tech, Harvard University, UC Los Angeles, University of Michigan, Stanford University, University of Texas at Austin and University of Washington.
+The RUA is made up of a nine-university partnership that includes UC Berkeley, Caltech, Stanford University, UC Los Angeles, University of Michigan, Harvard University, Georgia Tech, University of Texas at Austin and University of Washington.

-RUA builds on the model’s created and implemented in the initial California Alliance and its predecessor the Research Exchange Program that focused on the training of under-represented minority postdoctoral scholars that are pursuing academic careers in mathematical, physical, and environmental sciences, and engineering.
-RUA’s goal is to diversify the future professoriate at these nine institutions and elsewhere by creating robust professional development, mentoring, and networking opportunities, including research exchanges and retreats.
+RUA builds on the model’s created and implemented in the initial California Alliance and its predecessor the Research Exchange Program that focused on the training of under-represented minority postdoctoral scholars that are pursuing academic careers in mathematics, physical and earth sciences, and engineering (MPESE).
+The goal of RUA is to diversify the future professoriate at these nine institutions and elsewhere by creating robust professional development, mentoring, and networking opportunities, including research exchanges and retreats.

 Looking toward the future: